alseambusher/crontab-ui/README.md

     npm install -g crontab-ui
     crontab-ui

-If you need to set/use an alternative host or port, you may do so by setting an environment variable before starting the process:
+If you need to set/use an alternative host, port OR base url, you may do so by setting an environment variable before starting the process:

-    HOST=0.0.0.0 PORT=9000 crontab-ui
+    HOST=0.0.0.0 PORT=9000 BASE_URL=/alse crontab-ui

 By default, db, backups and logs are stored in the installation directory.
 It is **recommended** that it be overriden using env variable `CRON_DB_PATH`.
 This is particularly helpful in case you **update** crontab-ui.